 The Creative Process:

 This is how Michal describes his creative process: “The work deals with the visceral of life, involved in passages and changes but eventually arriving at a stable state.
 It’s a place of contemplation, joy and a sense of Otherness.
-With symbol, metaphor and archetype, I’m trying to say something different.
-I see my work as Environmental Studies – meaning ‘around the head’ studies and each interpretation adds something to the whole.
+With symbol, metaphor and archetype, I create forms from nature to evoke a response from the viewer.
 Creativity takes courage.
 There is nothing in life, more necessary than the unnecessary.
-Acts of creativity help balance the psyche.
-Creative art can live in real or imagined space, can make time seem a little longer, can make time transform, like contact between art and the viewer it can add an ‘imagined third’, somehow always there, that same imagined third.
-All great art has this imagined third, visual, performance and music.
-It awakens the ‘unseen sense’ when for one awful instant, we remember we forgot – that one moment when we peer through our veil of consciousness.
-This is creativity at its pinnacle.
+Creative acts help balance the psyche.
+Creative art can live in real or imagined space, can make time seem a little longer, can make time transform, like contact between art and the viewer, it can add an ‘imagined third’, somehow always there, that same imagined third.
+It awakens the ‘unseen sense’ when for one awful instant, we remember we forgot.
+This is when creativity is working well.

 The print interpretation: